doubleshow/jekyll/docs/actions.md

 ## Type

 Type a string in a target.
 To define a type action, write the word `type` in a text box.
 In the same text box, write the string that should be typed after the word *type*.
 Then, draw a rectangle around the input target.
-Another way to specify what string to type is to write it in the target rectangle, like the third example below.
+Another way to specify what string to type is to write it in another text box, like the third example below.

 <img src="/img/type1.jpg" class="one-third img-polaroid">
 <img src="/img/type2.jpg" class="one-third img-polaroid">